CMake in AimRT

 OFF

-Whether to use Python version protoc plugin
+Whether to use the Python version protoc plugin

 AIMRT_BUILD_WITH_ROS2